julyfun/how-to/GitHub/2-factor.md

 # 在 ios 上使用 2-factor authentication

-??? info "Expand to show environments"
+??? info "Problem environment"

-    - expected environment: >>>
+    - expected environment: ios

 ## Details of the problem / Steps to reproduce the error